 April 15, Preliminary Application Deadline: Complete the online preliminary application.
 Alumni will need to complete the Word docs on the Fellowships forms page.

 August 15, Intent to Apply Deadline: Email Fellowships draft materials—see the application checklist for specific instructions.
 No recommendations needed at this point.
 Note that current Middlebury seniors must apply through Middlebury.
 Middlebury alumni may apply through Middlebury or At-Large.

-[2021 TBA] September 14, 2020 at Noon: Middlebury Internal Deadline.
+September 13, 2021 at Noon: Middlebury Internal Deadline.
 All applications must be submitted by this date.
 Any issues, contact Dean Gates.

 Submit a complete, proofed and final application online.
 Even though the submitted online application at this point is only seen by Middlebury, it needs to be the final version since it is forwarded to Fulbright once the committee evaluation is added.